egr314team311/team311/checkpoint_3.md

 [Link to Microcontroller Page](https://www.microchip.com/en-us/product/PIC18F26Q24)

 # Hardware Proposal

+#### Hardware Design Satisfaction of Project Requirements

+Our hardware design meticulously addresses the project requirements by integrating advanced sensors, reliable power management, and robust communication interfaces into a compact and efficient system.
+This design approach not only fulfills the operational needs of our mobile weather station but also aligns with the overarching goals of durability, portability, and ease of use.

+The inclusion of a diverse array of sensors, such as temperature, humidity, and atmospheric pressure sensors, directly correlates with our commitment to providing accurate and comprehensive environmental data.
+These sensors are chosen for their precision and low power consumption, which are crucial for the long-term deployment in varied environments.
+Additionally, our hardware layout incorporates a 3.3V switching regulator that ensures energy efficiency across the system, thereby extending battery life and reducing the need for frequent maintenance.

+Communication reliability is achieved through the integration of a robust wireless module that supports real-time data transmission to a central server or directly to user interfaces.
+This feature is essential for users who rely on timely weather updates for critical decision-making in sectors like agriculture, research, and public safety.

+#### Team Decision-Making Process in Hardware Design

+The decision-making process for the hardware design was intensely collaborative, involving all team members to leverage their expertise in various aspects of engineering.
+Early in the project, we established clear criteria based on the project's requirements and user needs which guided our selection of components and design configurations.

+Throughout the design phase, we held regular review meetings where each component and subsystem design was evaluated against these criteria.
+These discussions were crucial for ensuring that each hardware choice—from sensors to communication systems—was justified not only in terms of functionality but also cost, availability, and future scalability.

+To accommodate the diverse needs of our potential users, we decided to adopt a modular design approach.
+This allows for easier upgrades and customization of the weather station, catering to users who may require specific functionalities not provided in the standard model.
+This flexibility in design was a significant decision that aligned with our goal of providing a versatile and adaptable product.

+The iterative nature of our design process also meant that feedback was continually sought and incorporated.
+Prototyping played a critical role here, allowing us to test our assumptions and refine the hardware setup before finalizing the design.
+This iterative testing and feedback integration were critical in ensuring that the final product not only met but exceeded the expectations set forth in our project requirements.

+By maintaining a focus on practicality and user-centric design, and by fostering an environment of open communication and continuous improvement, our team was able to develop a hardware proposal that is both innovative and aligned with the strategic objectives of our project.

 Our hardware proposal details the schematic of how our PCB board will be laid out.
 Each section corresponds to a subsystem, which each team member is specializing in.